Music at Methody

 Mrs L. Rolston

-Methody is quite unique, in that Music is studied by almost every pupil from Form One to Upper Sixth.
 In Key Stage Three we try to ensure a progression of skills, which include Listening, Composing, Performing and Appraising.
 This gives us a good basis on which to start the GCSE course in Form Four.
-Music is studied to AS and A Level,with most candidates attaining A Grades in external examinations.
+Music is studied to AS and A Level, with most candidates attaining A Grades in external examinations.

-From Form Four to Upper Sixth, all pupils take part in the Senior Chorus.
+In Sixth Form, pupils have the option of taking part in the Senior Chorus.
 Large-scale choral works are learnt throughout the term in a timetabled singing class.
-The Senior Chorus performs at Prize Day, College Carols and the Easter Concert in Belfast’s Waterfront Hall.
+The Senior Chorus, along with the Senior Choir, performs at Prize Day, College Carols and the Easter Concert in Belfast’s Waterfront Hall.
 In recent years the works have included Karl Jenkins Requiem, Poulenc’s Gloria and Carl Orff Carmina Burana.

 IT is used in nearly all aspects of the music course.
 Composition classes are held in a computer suite and most classes have the opportunity to use Sibelius software to create their own pieces.
 Form One also uses the internet to research information for their projects on musical instruments.